JesusFilm/core/apps/docs/docs/03-basics/03-frontend/02-component-library/index.md

 # Component Libraries

-For each Jesus Film project ([storybook](https://storybook.core.jesusfilm.org/)), [Material UI](https://mui.com/material-ui/getting-started/overview/) is used to build the component library. `mui` is the latest web component library following the [Material Design 2](https://m2.material.io/components?platform=web) design system.
+For each Jesus Film project, [Material UI](https://mui.com/material-ui/getting-started/overview/) is used to build the component library. `mui` is the latest web component library following the [Material Design 2](https://m2.material.io/components?platform=web) design system.

 UX refer to Material Design to understand usage guidelines whilst developers should refer to [Material UI](https://mui.com/material-ui/getting-started/supported-components/) to understand how to build and style components.